 Frank Siera (1989) is a playwright and director.
 His texts and productions are typically inspired by a true story or a legendary myth, driven by a philosophical approach and written in a poetic and rhythmic style.
 Music and sound are very important aspects of his work, in his plays as well as in his directed productions.

-Siera co-wrote and directed WALRUS, a performance by KASSETT and musictheatre students about the Beatles and the Paul-Is-Dead-mystery.
-He also wrote English song lyrics for MURAKAMI, a concert by music ensemble Ikarai and his texts have been published in literary magazines Kluger Hans and Extra Extra and at De Nieuwe Toneelbibliotheek.
+Siera also wrote English song lyrics for MURAKAMI, a concert by music ensemble Ikarai inspired by the magical world of novelist Murakami, and MARS:, an orchestral music piece about the odyssey to the Red Planet.
+His texts have been published in literary magazines Kluger Hans and Extra Extra and at De Nieuwe Toneelbibliotheek.
 In 2016 he won the prize Fresh Text with his play ONGERIJMD.
 He directed a.o. at Theater Branoul, Toneelgroep de Appel, De Queeste, the Royal Conservatory of The Hague, KASSETT and several music ensembles.
 He also worked as a theatre curator at artsfestival Parksessies for a few years and coaches a group of teenagers from Atlanta, US and the Netherlands in creating their own production every year.